pwinckles/jdbc-gen/README.md

 In the future, support may be added for the following features:

-1. `WHERE` clause filtering
-2. Rework sorting
+1. Rework sorting
-3. Joins
+2. Joins
-4. Enums as a field type
+3. Enums as a field type
-5. Record support
+4. Record support
-6. `SELECT` query paging
+5. `SELECT` query paging
-7. Inheritance?
+6. Inheritance?